bywatersolutions/koha-plugin-rapido-ill/t/README.md

 ### In GitHub Actions

 Tests are automatically run on:
-- Push to main branch
+- Push to any branch
 - Pull requests to main branch
 - Daily scheduled runs
 - Tagged releases